mljar/mljar-supervised/README.md

 }
 ```

-Would love to hear from you how have you used MLJAR AutoML in your project.
+Would love to hear from you about how have you used MLJAR AutoML in your project.
 Please feel free to let us know at
 ![image](https://user-images.githubusercontent.com/6959032/118103228-f5ea9a00-b3d9-11eb-87ed-8cfb1f873f91.png)